MisaOgura/boris-bikes/README.md

 # Boris Bikes

+### Summary:
-Summary: program that will run all the Docking Stations, simulate all the Bikes, and emulate all the infrastructure (vans, repair staff, and so on) required to make their dream a reality.
+This is a program that will provide a framework to run a biking scheme is London to handle all the infrastructure (vans, repair staff, and so on).